piku/piku/README.md

     * For Python, it segregates each app's dependencies into a `virtualenv`.
     * For Go, it defines a separate `GOPATH` for each app.
     * For Node, it installs whatever is in `package.json` into `node_modules`.
+    * For Java, it builds your app depending on either `pom.xml` or `build.gradle` file.
 * It then looks at a `Procfile` and starts the relevant workers using [uWSGI][uwsgi] as a generic process manager.
 * You can then remotely change application settings (`config:set`) or scale up/down worker processes (`ps:scale`) at will.
 * You can also bake application settings into a file called [`ENV` which is documented here](./docs/ENV.md).